mac-can/KvaserCAN-Library/Deployment.md

 ### Preparation

-1. Update CAN API V3 sources in `$(PROJROOT)/Sources/CANAPI` from SVN when required and commit them with commit comment:
+1. Update CAN API V3 sources in `$(PROJROOT)/Sources/CANAPI` from SVN repo when required and commit them with commit comment:
   - `Update CAN API V3 sources to rev. `_nnn_ \
     `- `_list of major changes_
-2. Update MacCAN-Core sources in `$(PROJROOT)/Sources/MacCAN_Core` from SVN when required and commit them with commit comment:
+2. Update MacCAN-Core sources in `$(PROJROOT)/Sources/MacCAN_Core` from SVN repo when required and commit them with commit comment:
   - `Update MacCAN-Core sources to rev. `_nnn_ \
     `- `_list of major changes_
-3. Check or update the version and date information in the following files:
+3. Check and update the version and date information in the following files:
   - `$(PROJROOT)/Sources/KvaserCAN.h`
   - `$(PROJROOT)/Sources/KvaserCAN.cpp`
   - `$(PROJROOT)/Sources/KvaserCAN_Wrapper/can_api.cpp`